 A primer on mechanistic inference with differentiable process-based models in Julia

-Here you will learn about different techniques to infer parameters of a (differentiable) process-based model against data.
-This is useful to in the context of mechanistic inference, where we want to explain patterns in a system by understanding the processes that generate them, in contrast to purely statistical or empirical inference, which might identify patterns or correlations in data without necessarily understanding the causes.
+This tutorial covers techniques for inferring parameters of differentiable process-based models from observational data.
+These methods are fundamental to mechanistic inference, where we want to explain patterns in a system by understanding the processes that generate them, in contrast to purely statistical or empirical inference, which might identify patterns or correlations in data without necessarily understanding the causes.
 We’ll mostly focus on differential equation models.
-Make sure that you stick to the end, where we’ll see how we can not only infer parameter values but also functional forms, by parametrizing models’ components with neural networks.
+Make sure that you stick to the end, where we’ll see how we can not only infer parameter values but also the functional form of processes within the model, by parametrizing the relevant components with neural networks.

 Preliminaries